Rg3v3r/SilverBulletSpain/README.md

 # License
 This software is licensed under the MIT License.

+#Credit
+Quiero agradecer a toda la comunidad por sus aportes a OpenBullet / SilverBullet especialmente hacia Ruri Demiurgo Meinname y Mohama.

 # Donate
 If you like this software, consider making a donation to the developer.
 Thank you!

+Ruri: BTC: 39yMkox6pP8tnSC7rZ5EM4nUUHgPbg1fKM
-- BTC: **1PbFK28PGsXy1VQG4PBdofLqDdRW4LJ8TS**
+Mohama: BTC: 1PbFK28PGsXy1VQG4PBdofLqDdRW4LJ8TS

-# Contact
-Telegram: mohamm4dx
+Thank you!